PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 | Stop            | Displays the error message and stops executing.
 In addition to the error generated, the Stop value generates an ActionPreferenceStopException object to the error stream. stream
 | Suspend         | Automatically suspends a workflow job to allow for further investigation.

-The reported error record object should be type: `NativeCommandException` with the following details:
+The reported error record object will be the new type: `NativeCommandException` with the following details:

 | Property        | Definition
 ----------------  | -------------------